mdeagen/nmcuration/completed/Benes_2018/README.md

 2020-06-04: Moved curation job to "Completed" (M.E.D.)

+2020-06-09: E.D. ran into issue while ingesting spreadsheets into RDF (M.E.D.)
+* Beneš author name contains Unicode character that causes celery backend to loop (see Issue 2)
+* S1 was uploaded twice (as test on 2020-06-02 and as part of complete batch on 2020-06-04)

+2020-06-09: Created new dataset and re-uploaded (S1-S5) to NanoMine QA (M.E.D.)
+* Received success email reports (7:54 AM - 7:56 AM)

 ---

 ## Open Issues

+### Issue 2
+From E.D. to J.M. and S.R. (email)
+> When we attempted to ingest the Beneš samples, the celery backend processor looped because the key for the XML was built improperly apparently because of a different interpretation of the unicode character possibly caused by publish or RDF internal processing -- not sure.
+The fix seems to be to slugify it which should now be handled.
+However, the looping is bothersome since the log entries would've eventually filled the disk.
+Would you address this somehow to prevent it in the future?
+The scenario was that it kept looking for the XML in the NanoMine rest service and failing with 404 because the request didn't properly use utf-8 encoding for the unicode character.
+The unicode issue should go away now, but the possibility of other issues causing this loop exist.

 ---

 ## Closed Issues

+### Issue 1

 >job result code: 21
 >error messages: [File Error] Missing file!
 Please include "S1_storage_modulus.csv.xlsx" in your uploads.
 [File Error] Missing file!
 Please include "S1_loss_modulus.csv.xlsx" in your uploads.